Crypto Adoption Around the World: Solomon Islands

 • The Central Bank of Solomon Islands (CBSI) maintains a cautious stance toward traditional cryptocurrencies like Bitcoin, warning citizens about investment risks.

-• Solomon Islands is developing its own Central Bank Digital Currency (CBDC) called "Bokolo Cash" in partnership with Japanese company Soramitsu.
+• The nation is advancing its own Central Bank Digital Currency (CBDC), called "Bokolo Cash," in partnership with the Japanese blockchain firm Soramitsu.

-• Bokolo Cash is pegged 1:1 to the Solomon Islands dollar and can be used for retail transactions in Honiara using QR codes and the Fearless Wallet.
+• Bokolo Cash is pegged 1:1 to the Solomon Islands dollar and utilizes the Fearless Wallet for retail transactions and cross-border remittance tests.

 The State of Crypto Adoption in Solomon Islands